 The easiest way to get to Koh Adang is from Koh Lipe, its neighboring island, which is much more developed.
 From there, long tail boats can take you to Koh Adang for 100 THB per person (round trip 200 THB).

-On Koh Bulon, also called Koh Bulon Leh or Ko Bulon Lae, small fishing villages, beautiful sandy beaches, and absolute calm are waiting for you.
+On Koh Bulon, also called Koh Bulon Leh or Ko Bulon Lae, is the Andaman Sea island, where small fishing villages, beautiful sandy beaches, and absolute calm are waiting for you.

 Where to stay in Koh Bulon?

 You can rent bungalows or tents offered by the National Park.
 Currently, there are also several basic resorts on the island.

 The easiest way for getting to Koh Bulon is from Pak Bara pier in Satun province.
 The nearest airports are in Trang and Hat Yai.
 If you are coming from Bangkok, it's better to take a flight to Hat Yai airport and from there get on a minivan or taxi to Pak Bara pier.
 From the pier a speedboat takes you to Koh Bulon in 30-45 minutes.